ericslashchenxingze/smallutils/README.md

   Daniel Roskams <rocket.penguin@riseup.net>

-Any suggestions or questions are also welcome.
+Any suggestions or questions are welcome.
+You can also use the issue tracker in GitHub if you wish.

 Installing Programs
 -------------------